SufyanMalikT/Blogsters/README.md

 # 📝 Blogsters

-**Blogsters** is a simple, full-stack blogging platform built with **Django**.
-It allows users to register, log in, create blog posts, and view posts from others.
-Ideal for learning how modern web applications are structured using Python and Django.
+**Blogsters** is a full-stack blogging platform built with **Django**, featuring user authentication, post creation, and a clean UI.
+It is deployed using [Railway](https://railway.app/), making it easy to scale and manage.

 ---